 Beginning in March 2020, several federal, state, and local government agencies implemented recommendations, guidelines, and orders regarding "social distancing" in an attempt to slow or stop the spread of COVID-19.
 As a result of these actions, many bars, restaurants, and other commercial establishments have been and continue to be recommended and/or ordered to suspend all non-essential "inperson" business operations.
 In addition, airlines and hotels significantly reduced operations as a result of government actions and/or related lower consumer demand.
 In an effort to avoid charging commercial customers for services in their establishments which are no longer open to the public, we have paused service or provided temporary rate relief for certain of those commercial accounts.
 For certain commercial accounts, each subscription is counted as one Pay-TV subscriber.
 For other commercial accounts, as discussed above, we divide our total revenue for these commercial accounts by \$34.99, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our Pay-TV subscriber count.
-During the first quarter 2020, we removed 250,000 subscribers from our ending Pay-TV subscriber count for commercial accounts we placed on pause, or received reduced revenue, or we anticipate the account to disconnect due to COVID-19.
+During the first quarter 2020, we removed 250,000 subscribers from our ending Pay-TV subscriber count to disconnect due to COVID-19.
 During the second quarter 2020, 45,000 of these subscribers came off pause or had temporary rate relief end and 17,000 of these subscribers disconnected.